cyniphile/blog/_posts/2021-12-1-biology-rust.md

 # Level 5?

-To fall into publication bias, I admit I also tried a "Level 5" improvement by using iterators more heavily.
+To avoid publication bias, I admit I also tried a "Level 5" improvement by using iterators more heavily.
 But, well, gather round...

 I was discussing this project with a hacker friend who suggested modifying my functions to return iterators instead of vectors.
 This way, I could chain together various transformation functions lazily and only call `.collect` when needed.
 The compiler could than optimize the entire chain of transformations top to bottom instead of being forced to return a vector at each step.
 Since I'm a data scientist with a Spark background, this suggestion made a lot of sense.